icaoberg/7daysofhappiness/content/authors/admin/_index.md

 - Visitors
 ---

-I am research software specialist at the Pittsburgh Supercomputing Center tinkering with technology in scientific related projects.
+I am research software specialist at the Pittsburgh Supercomputing Center (PSC) tinkering with technology in scientific related projects.
 At the moment I am involved in [HuBMAP](https://commonfund.nih.gov/hubmap), [The Brain Image Library](https://www.brainimagelibrary.org/), the [National Center for Genome Analysis Support](https://ncgas.org/) and on occasion, with the [National Center for Multiscale Modeling of Biological Systems](https://mmbios.pitt.edu/).

-Sporadically, I contribute as a Sr. research programmer at the [Computational Biology Department](http://www.cbd.cmu.edu) in the School of Computer Science.
-Mostly at the [Murphy Lab](http://murphylab.web.cmu.edu).
+Before joining PSC, I used to be a Sr. research programmer for the [Murphy Lab](http://murphylab.web.cmu.edu) at the [Computational Biology Department](http://www.cbd.cmu.edu) in the School of Computer Science.

 I enjoy writing or contributing to open source projects, reusing old tech, playing with new tech, cooking and listening to good music.